TRIPS in the Field of Test Data Protection

 Date Written: October 21, 2020

 This chapter takes stock of the evolution of international standards for protecting undisclosed test or other data for pharmaceutical, agrochemical and, more recently, biological products.
 Focusing on Article 39.3 of the TRIPS Agreement, the chapter begins by recapturing the origins and normative contents of this provision.
-It then identifies several unresolved issues surrounding the provision, which have continued to raise concerns for developing countries.
+It then identifies several unresolved issues surrounding the provision as well as the related concerns for developing countries.
 The chapter concludes by outlining three distinct sets of challenges that will have serious ramifications for the future development of international standards in the field of test data protection.

 Suggested Citation: Suggested Citation